Architects + Specifiers Toolkit

 Choosing a fire rated coating for the correct substrate, environment and aesthetic can at times be a daunting task for even the most experienced Architect / Specifier.

-That’s where we can help, we have Specifiers, an Architectural Designer and a Fire Engineer on staff that recognize exactly what you want when specifying an intumescent system.
-Fireshield is not your ordinary intumescent coating company, we are a bespoke company that can design and test systems specifically for your project as we did with our steel cladding test.
+That’s where we can help, we have Specifiers, an Architectural Designer and a Fire Engineer on staff that recognise exactly what you want when specifying an intumescent system.

-Fireshield offers fire protection that you can trust will provide the compliance you need, simple to install system installed by Registered Applicators and come with the warranties and technical back up required from the design phase to completion on site.
+Fireshield offers fire protection that you can trust will provide the compliance you need, simple to use systems installed by Registered Applicators that come with the warranties and technical back up required from the design phase to completion on site.

 For technical or specification assistance contact our Technical Director, Blair Rouse on ph: (03) 925 8565 (NZ) or ph:1800 092 097 (AUS)

 The Fireshield range of timber intumescent coating systems are specifically designed to provide a group surface rating to timber substrates for Building Code compliance in commercial, multi-use, civic projects and many more depending on the Building Code classification.

 What is a group surface rating?
 A group surface rating is a rating given to a substrate or finish in an internal space or fire cell, 1 being the highest and 3 the lowest.
 The group surface rating is required to increase life safety by preventing rapid fire growth in the early stages of a fire.

 They are entirely separate from the requirements for fire resistance (based on charring rates) which are needed for containment and prevention of structural collapse in a fully developed fire.
 If you have a project that requires a structural fire rating to structural timber, give us a call as these require specific design.